 If you didn’t already know, these hardy and fluffy horses are special to Iceland.

-You’re not allowed to take an Icelandic horse out of the country and then return.
-They are purebred due to these restrictions.
-They are also the only horses in the world to perform five gaits.
-On top of the additional four, Tölt is unique to the Icelandic horses.
+In fact, they're purebred so once you take an Icelandic horse out of the country, it's not allowed to return.
+They are also the only horses in the world that can perform five gaits.
+On top of the additional four, the tölt is unique to the Icelandic horses.

 This is all to say that horse riding in Iceland will make for a memorable excursion.
-Especially in winter as you can enjoy the diverse landscape from the seat of a strong, stocky horse, that doesn't mind the snow or icy ground.
+Especially in winter when you can enjoy the diverse landscape from the seat of your strong, stocky horse, that doesn't mind the snow or icy ground.

 Good to know: Our itineraries aren’t set in stone!
-If ice caving or horse riding isn’t included in your tour, you could always add it as an optional activity.
+If ice caving or horse riding isn’t included in your tour, you can always add it as an optional activity.

 4. Visit the Blue Lagoon

-A winter trip to Iceland won’t be complete without a visit to a geothermal swimming pool.
+A winter trip to Iceland wouldn't be complete without a visit to a geothermal swimming pool.
 Thanks to Iceland’s volcanic activity, you can find hot springs and naturally heated pools across the country.

 Make sure to add a dip to your Iceland itinerary.
 Whether that’s at a local pool in Reykjavík, the Blue Lagoon, or the Secret Lagoon.

-During the winter, the experience could be even more memorable.
-Submerge yourself in warm water as snow falls around you.
+During the winter months, your experience could be even more memorable.
+Picture luxuriating in warm mineral-rich water as snow falls around you.
 You may even be lucky enough to witness the northern lights at the same time.

 5. Admire glittering icebergs

-Follow the south coast east to find the best spot to admire icebergs.
+Follow the Iceland's southern coastline east to reach the best spot to admire icebergs.
 The Diamond Beach and Jökulsárlón glacier lagoon are located right across the road from each other.
 You’ll want to make a stop at both!

 Jökulsárlón is by far one of Iceland‘s most popular sights.
-The floating icebergs are a photographer’s dream, and you can sometimes even see curious seals swimming around.
-The Diamond Beach is where it opens onto the sea.
+The floating icebergs are a photographer’s dream, and you can sometimes glimpse curious seals swimming around.
+The Diamond Beach is where the lagoon opens out onto the sea.
 Here you’ll see chunks of ice glistening on the black sands.

 6. Drive the Golden Circle

-All year long, Iceland is an ideal location for a road trip.
-During the winter months, one of the advantages is that there are fewer crowds at top attractions and less traffic on the roads.
+Iceland is an ideal year-round location for a road trip.
+One of the advantages to travelling during the winter months is that there will be fewer people at the top attractions and less traffic on the roads.

 At this time of year, you could explore the south coast at your leisure or even drive the full Ring Road (Route 1).
-Either way, one of the must-do drives is the Golden Circle.
+Either way, one of the must-do driving routes is the Golden Circle.

 Starting from Reykjavík, you’ll drive to three of Iceland’s most visited spots.
-First, walk through the glittering landscape of Þingvellir National Park.
+First, walk through the gorgeous landscapes of Þingvellir National Park.

 Next stop, the Geysir geothermal area.
-Amidst the snowy landscape, you’ll see the boiling water thundering metres into the air.
+Amidst the snowy scenery, you’ll see the boiling water thundering metres into the air.
 Finally, admire the Gullfoss waterfall in the majestic frozen landscape.

 7. Experience the glaciers

-Did you know that roughly 11% of the country's land area is covered by glaciers?
-Adventurers may want to not only see the glaciers but experience them firsthand.
+Did you know that roughly 11% of Iceland's land area is covered by glaciers?
+If you're feeling adventurous you may want to not only see the glaciers but experience them firsthand.

 One of the most popular outdoor activities in Iceland is walking on a glacier.
-Join a guided tour to witness the vast surface indented with crevasses, sink holes and ice ridges.
+Join a guided tour to explore their vast surfaces, indented with crevasses, sink holes and ice ridges.

-As stated above, you could also walk inside an ice cave which was formed by a glacier.
+As mentioned before, you could also walk inside an ice cave within a glacier.

 8. Hunt for the northern lights

-Catching a glimpse of the northern lights is probably the biggest draw for winter tourists to Iceland, and they look amazing against a snowy backdrop.
+Catching a glimpse of the northern lights is probably the most popular reason for visiting Iceland in winter.
+And it's not hard to see why – the aurora look stunning against a snowy backdrop.

-If seeing the northern lights is on your bucket list, visit Iceland between October and March, when the nights are long and the skies are dark.
+If seeing the northern lights is on your travel wish list, visit Iceland between October and March, when the nights are long and the skies are dark.
 These are two of the conditions you’ll need for a sighting.

-You’ll also want to get away from light pollution, which northern lights tour can help you with if you’re staying in Reykjavík.
+You’ll also want to get away from light pollution.
+If you’re staying in Reykjavík, then taking a northern lights tour into the countryside can help you with this.

-Finally, northern lights are best witnessed on a clear night.
-You can check weather conditions beforehand and see whether your chances are high with the Icelandic Met Office’s aurora forecast.
+Finally, the northern lights are best appreciated on a clear night.
+You'll want to check the weather conditions beforehand and see whether your chances are high with the Icelandic Met Office’s aurora forecast.

 9. Participate in snow sports

-For amateurs of snow sports, Iceland is a great destination to try new activities or experience the thrills you love in a new environment.
-Whether you're a beginner or an experienced Nordic skier, you could try your hand at a few Icelandic slopes.
+For snow sport amateurs, Iceland is a top destination for trying new activities or experiencing the thrills you love in a different setting.
+Whether you're a beginner or an experienced Nordic skier, you could try your hand on a few Icelandic slopes.

-You can also opt for a snowshoe tour in the highlands.
+You could also opt to go on a guided snowshoe tour of the remote Icelandic highlands.

 10. Photograph frosty waterfalls

-While the landscape is lush and colourful in the summer, Iceland's natural pearls look beautiful during the winter.
+While the landscape is lush and colourful in the summer, Iceland's natural gems look just as beautiful during winter.
 Just look at Skógafoss below!

 Photographers will have plenty of wintry landscapes and frosty waterfalls to capture during their tour.
 An added bonus?
-The special blue and golden hours are during the day due to the northern location.
+You don't need to get up super early or stay up late to benefit from the coveted blue and golden hours, due to Iceland's northern location.

-In Iceland, the sun doesn’t rise very high in the sky between October and March.
-This creates a golden hour that can last for the duration of daylight.
+In fact, between October and March in Iceland, the sun doesn’t rise high in the sky at all.
+This creates a "golden hour" that can last for the duration of daylight.

-Is a winter trip to Iceland now on your bucket list?
-Were you inspired by this post?
+Is a winter trip to Iceland now on your wish list?
 We hope so!
 Travelling to Iceland between October and April brings an exciting array of possibilities.

 Experience the snow-covered landscapes, join fun winter activities like snowmobiling or ice caving, and hunt for the northern lights.
 Come see Iceland’s stunning wintry beauty for yourself!

 When you’re ready to start planning your dream winter trip to the Land of Fire and Ice, don’t hesitate to get in touch with our dedicated travel consultants.
-Our Icelandic travel experts are local and will use their insider knowledge to plan an itinerary tailored just for you!
+Our Icelandic travel experts will use their insider knowledge to plan an itinerary tailored just for you!